NanoWorks-Project/NanoWorks/README.md

 ### NanoWorks.Messaging

-`NanoWorks.Messaging` is a distributed messaging library that enables developers to build asynchronous messaging systems with publishers and subscribers.
+NanoWorks.Messaging is a lightweight and flexible distributed messaging library designed to simplify the implementation of asynchronous messaging systems.
+It provides an easy-to-use API for building scalable applications with publisher-subscriber patterns.

-`NanoWorks.Messaging` currently supports [RabbitMQ.](https://www.rabbitmq.com/)
+The library currently supports [RabbitMQ](https://www.rabbitmq.com/) as the messaging broker, allowing seamless integration into your distributed architecture.